 - Supporting international student clubs who have a cultural and religious focus;

-- Providing a welcoming drop-in centre on campus where students meet and form friendships and community in an atmosphere of inclusivity and interpersonal, intercultural and interfaith respect and understanding.
+- Providing a welcoming drop-in centre on campus where students meet and form friendships and build community in an atmosphere of inclusivity and interpersonal, intercultural and interfaith respect and understanding.

 Reconciliation Week marks a time in our national calendar every May to focus on the relationship between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians and opens up a national debate on prejudice, discrimination and racism.
 It helps us to ask questions about our national identity and the place of Aboriginal and Torres Strait Islander histories, cultures and rights in our nation’s story.